History of the Retreat Cabin

 A More Cozy, Homelike Option

-Today the Retreat Cabin makes for an experience more cozy than the bunkhouse cabins.
-It has its own bathroom and kitchenette, with a propane refrigerator.
-All dishes, utensils and cooking items are provided.
-There are two bedrooms, one with a double bed and one with two pair of bunk beds, giving the cabin a sleeping capacity of six.
-The beds come with sheets, blankets, and pillows so sleeping bags are not needed.
 The front room has seating and a table with chairs.
-There is lighting in the evening in all of the camp, including the retreat cabin.
-Guests of the retreat cabin also have full access to the main lodge where board games and a fireplace can be found.
-There is also an outdoor fire pit where s’mores can be cooked.
+There is lighting in the evening in all of the Camp, including the Retreat Cabin.
+Guests staying in the retreat cabin also have full access to the main Lodge where board games and a fireplace can be found.
+There is also an outdoor fire pit where s’mores can be cooked (out of fire season).

 This cabin is ideal for extended stays and family getaways.
 It has also been used as a home base for wildlife studies and as a cure for writer’s block.